 EAA originated in America in 1953 with a group of people who had an interest in “experimenting” with home-built aircraft.
 Since then it’s grown to a worldwide organisation with members from many countries.

-The South African offshoot of this EAA started off with chapter 322 and has grown to 10 chapters around the country.
+The South African offshoot of this EAA started off with chapter 322 and was established in 1969.

 WHAT IS EAA

 The Experimental Aircraft Association (EAA) is comprised of members with an interest in building, flying, or restoring their own aircraft.
 EAA gives members an opportunity to share ideas and experiences, get help with a difficult project, or even chat with another member who has common interests.

 Chapters: EAA consists of a number of individual “Chapters”.
 Each Chapter is made up of members (like you) from the same geographical area.
 Chapters organise activities for their members – such as fly-ins, talks, visits to building and restoration projects – and also offer support for members doing their own aircraft building or restoration.